slnwlf/getfixed/README.md

 * Users can browse a newsfeed of posted bikes.
 Each bike includes a name, description, and thumbnail image.
 (Read)
 * Users can post bikes.
 (Create)
 * Users can upvote bikes.
 One vote per user per bike.
-* Users can share bike URLs - each bike has a readable URL.
+* Each bike has a readable URL.
 * Users can see the details of a bike, including a larger photo.
 * Users can see their own bike (or quiver of bikes) on their profile page
+* Users can see other user's profile pages, with their quiver of bikes
 * Users can edit or delete their own bikes on the bike details page (Update, Delete)
 * Date of post is listed next to each bike

 # Technologies used

 * Ruby on Rails
+* ERB templating
 * Bootstrap CSS for responsive design
 * Bootswatch Cosmo CSS template
 * Acts as Votable gem for upvoting